diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 ## I also make monthly playlists

-I make monthly playlists, it's fun and it works like a musical diary of sorts.
+I make monthly playlists, where I collect songs I've listened to during the month.
+They are very random but it's fun to come back to them, like a musical diary of sorts.
 You can check them out at my [spotify profile](https://open.spotify.com/user/11102438968?si=gpPHdO6HQCeP4-V3NGnOhw).

 ## What's up with that bird?